Warmth in ersatz spring

 his morning’s work is

-out there, living traffic
+out there living traffic

-Force marched ants in
+force marched ants in single file

-single file, small brown toads,
+small brown toads

-leaf rustles out of sight,
+leaf rustles out of sight

 the swooping zizz

-of dragonflies.
+of dragonflies

 A hummingbird returns

-must stop and rest.
+even they must stop and rest

-The small world quiets, starts to
+The small world quiets

-wait for shade, when high sun
+when high sun moves away

-stiff he’s up to find another
+Feeling stiff he’s up to find

-then head on paws he sleeps.
+sleep, his head on paws

 How is it?